Living with pets: the 10 rules of pet etiquette

 1. De-hair sofas and chairs before guests come over

-You should also warn new visitors if there are animals in the house, in case they have allergies.
+You should also warn new visitors if there are animals in the house, in case they have allergies - could pet hair be the reason why your friends hate your house?

 For seats, soft furnishings and rugs, a reusable lint remover is a blessing.
 A rubber broom or microfiber and electrostatic mops quickly collect hair on hard floors; for carpets, try running a damp rubber squeegee or gloves over before vacuuming.